-Our Internal Auditor is EY LLP, unchanged from last year.
+Our Internal Auditor for 2022 was EY LLP, unchanged from last year.
+RSM have been appointed from 1 January 2023.

-During the year, we appointed Alison Carr FIA of Steve Dixon Associates IIp as our Chief Actuary.
-Alison was approved in this role by the regulator on 18 November 2021.
-Our With-Profits Actuary is Sally Butters of OAC plc, unchanged from last year.
+Alison Carr FIA of Steve Dixon Associates IIp is our Chief Actuary.
+Our With-Profits Actuary was Sally Butters of OAC plc, until 31st May 2022.
+From 1st June 2022 Alison Carr FIA of Steve Dixon Associates IIp took over the role and received regulatory approval on 4th September 2022.

 We have a robust process of assessing potential partner firms before we outsource any activity to them, and we continue to monitor those firms to whom we have outsourced services.